Inner World

 It is shaped by direction, body, relationships, and surroundings

-Sometimes it’s calm.
+Sometimes it’s calm or settled.
 Sometimes it’s busy, flat, tense, or unsettled.

 When the inner world is seen as one aspect among others, experience often feels less personal and less demanding of immediate response.